 Ms. Morales travels nationally as a public speaker at colleges, universities, and community venues.
-She is an attorney, a graduate of New York University School of Law, and earned an MFA in Integrated Media Arts from Hunter College in New York.
+She is a graduate of New York University School of Law and earned an MFA in Integrated Media Arts from Hunter College in New York.

 For more information go to imoralesnyc.wordpress.com